-- 3) From the first millennium BCE to 200 BCE the Afroeurasian world-system as a belt of expanding empires and new civilizations (the third phase).
+3) From the first millennium BCE to 200 BCE - the Afroeurasian world-system as a belt of expanding empires and new civilizations.
 This is the time of the early Iron Age.
-Already in the initial phase of this period the Agrarian Revolution had been completed within the Afroeurasian world-system through the diffusion of the technology of plow non-irrigation agriculture and usage of tools with iron parts (for more details see Korotayev and Grinin 2006, 2012).
-One could observe within Afroeurasian world-system a constant growth of the belt of empires.
-The end of the period evidenced the formation of empires both in the Far West (Rome) and the Far East (China) of the Afroeurasian world-system.
-The West Asian center was finally integrated with the Mediterranean world, whereas the European areas of the barbarian periphery were linked more actively with Afroeurasian world-system centers through military, trade, and cultural links. - 4) From 200 BCE to the early seventh century CE the Afroeurasian world-system integrated with the steppe periphery (the fourth phase).
-During the period the links with-in this world-system became transcontinental.
-Around the second century BCE, relatively stable trade links (albeit involving preciosities rather than bulk goods) were established between the 'marcher empires' of Afroeurasian world-system through the so-called Silk Route, whose significant part crossed the territories of the nomadic periphery and semi-periphery.
-Thus, in this period the periphery closed the circuit of Afroeurasian world-system trade links.
+The Agrarian Revolution had been completed through the diffusion of the technology of plow non-irrigation agriculture and usage of tools with iron parts (Korotayev and Grinin 2006, 2012).
+The end of the period evidenced the formation of empires both in the Far West (Rome) and the Far East (China).
+The West Asian center was finally integrated with the Mediterranean world, whereas the European areas of the barbarian periphery were linked more actively with Afroeurasian world-system centers through military, trade, and cultural links.

+4) From 200 BCE to the early seventh century CE - the Afroeurasian world-system is integrated with the steppe periphery.
+During this period the links within this world-system became transcontinental.
+Around the second century BCE, relatively stable trade links (albeit involving preciosities rather than bulk goods) were established between the 'marcher empires' through the so-called Silk Route, whose significant part went through the territories of the nomadic periphery and semi-periphery.
+The periphery closed the circuit of Afroeurasian world-system trade links.
 For a long time the Afroeurasian world-system expansion proceeded to a considerable extent through the expanding interaction between civilizations and their barbarian peripheries.
-The disintegration of the Western Roman Empire, the weakening of the Eastern Roman Empire, the diffusion of Christianity in the western part of Afroeurasian world-system, a new rise of the Chinese Empire in its eastern part, prepared the Afroeurasian world-system for major geopolitical changes and new levels of complexity. - 5) From the seventh to the fourteenth centuries CE the Afroeurasian world-system apogee: world religions and world trade (the fifth phase).
-In this period the developmental level of the world-system links reached the limits of what could be achieved on the agrarian basis.
+The disintegration of the Western Roman Empire, the weakening of the Eastern Roman Empire, the diffusion of Christianity in the west, a new rise of the Chinese Empire in its eastern part, prepared the Afroeurasian world-system for major geopolitical changes and new levels of complexity.

+5) From the seventh to the fourteenth centuries CE - the Afroeurasian worldsystem apogee: world religions and world trade.
+In this period the level of development of the world-system reached the limits of what could be achieved on the agrarian basis.
 One could also observe the formation of important preconditions for the transformation of the Afroeurasian world-system into the planetary capitalist World System.

-One should particularly note: a) the formation of especially dense oceanic trade links in the second half of the first millennium CE in the Indian Ocean Basin; b) the creation of vigorous major transcontinental land routes through the territory of the Mongol states that connected in a rather direct way the main Afroeurasian world-system centers; and c) the started expansion of the urbanized zone from Northern Italy through Southern Germany to the Netherlands, where the commodity production became the dominant economic pattern (Bernal 1965; Wallerstein 1974; Blockmans 1989: 734; Grinin and Korotayev 2015).
+One should particularly note: a) the formation of especially dense oceanic trade links in the second half of the first millennium CE in the Indian Ocean Basin; b) the creation of vigorous major transcontinental land routes through the territory of the Mongol states that connected the main Afroeurasian world-system centers; and c) the started expansion of an urbanized zone from Northern Italy through Southern Germany to the Netherlands, where the commodity production became the dominant economic pattern (Bernal 1965; Wallerstein 1974; Blockmans 1989: 734; Grinin and Korotayev 2015).

-- 6) From the fifteenth to eighteenth centuries CE the transformation of the Afroeurasian world-system into the planetary World System (the sixth phase).
-This phase was associated with the initial phase of the Industrial Revolution (see Table 3) that drove the transformation of the Afroeurasian world-system into a world-system of planetary scale (on the one hand) and of capitalist nature (on the other hand).
-The planetary scale of the world-system could be evidenced, for example, by the price revolution that resulted from the mass import of gold and silver from the New World to the Old World (see, e.g., Barkan and McCarthy 1975; Goldstone 1984, 1988; Hathaway 1998: 34). - 7) From the beginning of the nineteenth century to the twentieth century CE the industrial World System and mature globalization (subsequent phases).
-Great Geographic discoveries sharply extended the Afroeurasian world-system's contact zone.
-As a result a new structure of this world-system (alongside with the European technological breakthrough) started to originate.
-The trade-capitalist core emerged in Europe, while the previous world-system centers (in particular, the South Asian one) had been transformed into an exploited periphery (this process became even more active at the subsequent phase of the World-System evolution).
-Thus, the world-system periphery experienced a significant transformation (see Grinin and Korotayev 2015 for more details).
+6) From the fifteenth to eighteenth centuries CE - the transformation of the Afroeurasian world-system into the planetary World System.
+This phase was associated with the initial phase of the Industrial Revolution (see Table 3) that drives the transformation of the Afroeurasian world-system into a world-system of planetary scale (on the one hand) of capitalist nature (on the other hand).
+The planetary scale of the world-system could be evidenced, for example, by the price revolution that resulted from the mass import of gold and silver from the New World to the Old World (see, e.g., Barkan and McCarthy 1975; Goldstone 1984, 1988; Hathaway 1998: 34).